 Stunt set his sights on Pro Wrestling EGO, based out of Ashland, Mississippi, in September of 2016.
 He debuted for the promotion in September, defeating Josh Matthews in the opening match.
 The following year, in April of 2017, Stunt faced Monty Warbucks in a losing effort at EGO Unite & Fight 3.
 Stunt would pick up another victory in May, against Nathan Estrada, at Memorial Mayhem.
 June saw Stunt make his debut for Cape Championship Wrestling, based out of Missouri, in a losing effort to Austin Lane.
 It was in CCW where Stunt worked with numerous talents, including ACH, who went on to become Jordan Myles in World Wrestling Entertainment.
 He would also form a partnership with Mikey McFinnegan, which would pay off the following year.

 In January of 2018, Marko Stunt made his way to IWA Middle-South, debuting for their 800th Show in Memphis, Indiana.
 Later in the month, he, along with McFinnegan, challenged for the CCW Tag Team Championship in a four-way match but came out unsuccessful.
 Along with competing against the likes of Myron Reed and Shotzi Blackheart, he went on to compete in the Prince of the Death Matches tournament in March.
 In the first round three-way match, which specialized in thumbtacks, he lost.
 In April, Stunt and McFinnegan received another CCW Tag Team Championship match at Supershow 2.
-In a little over 11 minutes, the challengers defeated titleholders The Pinnacle, Stunt winning his first championship in the process.
+It was in a little over 11 minutes, the challengers defeated titleholders The Pinnacle, Stunt winning his first championship in the process.

 Following a strong showing in the CCW Ashlynn McClure Memorial Cup Tournament in May, Stunt brought his focus to the CCW Heavyweight Championship.
 At Inferno 2, in June, he lost his title match to Jacksyn Crowley.
 The following month, however, Stunt overcame Crowley and Flip Gordon CCW Anniversary II to finally win the promotion’s top title.
 In August, Stunt had another strong showing, this time winning Scenic City Invitational’s Futures Showcase Tournament.
 In September, Stunt had his greatest exposure by then when he competed at All In.
 At this large independent wrestling event, Stunt competed in the Zero Hour’s 15-Man Over Budget Battle Royal.
 Though he was eliminated near the end of the match, the brave, scrappy Stunt stood off with Bully Ray in one of the big moments of the match.